 Is There An Exception To The Use Of Coconut Oil And High Temperatures?

-Just remember that coconut oil and flat ironing your hair at 350°F or over don’t go well.
+Just remember that coconut oil and flat ironing your hair at temperatures over 350°F don’t go well.

 What Should You Use For High-Temperature Flat Ironing?